Redemption (2023 film)

 Redemption (Spanish: Redención) is a 2023 Peruvian drama film written and directed by Miguel Barreda.
 It stars Tatiana Astengo, John R. Dávila and Lucero López Ponce.
-It is about a religious couple who takes in a rape victim with the purpose of adopting the baby when it is born.
+It is about a religious couple who take in a rape victim with the purpose of adopting the baby when it is born.
 It premiered on November 30, 2023, in Peruvian theaters.

 Synopsis

 Obsessed with raising a child, a couple of followers of a religious sect decide to house a young pregnant woman, a rape victim, in their home until the baby is born so they can adopt it.